 After Masahiko Nomi’s death, his son Toshitaka Nomi founded “Ketsueki-gata Ningen-gaku Kenkyusho,” the Institute of Blood Type Humanics.
 Since the Institute’s founding, interest in ketsu eki gata has continued to grow.
 It has been used to hire employees, divide labor forces into blood-type appropriate roles, broker marriages, and even dictate child-rearing techniques.
 It’s use has become so widespread, in fact, that some people have reported being discriminated against because of their blood type.

 South Koreans in particular have embraced ketsu eki gata on the dating scene.
-No, you don’t need to get your eyes checked or opt for LASIK surgery.
-You did, indeed, read that correctly.
 Men with type B blood are reportedly having an increasingly difficult time finding dates.
-The men in South Korea must immediately be thinking “Houston, we have a problem” as soon as they find out that they are type B. In a recent nationwide survey conducted by a South Korean site, Type-B men were overwhelmingly voted the most difficult blood-type to date.
+In a recent nationwide survey conducted by a South Korean site, Type-B men were overwhelmingly voted the most difficult blood-type to date.
 In addition, forty percent of female respondents indicated that they would never marry a type B man.
 Magazines, television shows, and internet communities have all jumped on the band wagon, espousing the perils of getting involved with a type B man.
 There was chart-topping song entitled “Type-B Men” which featured lyrics describing these men’s short-comings, and even a hit movie, “My Boyfriend is Type B.” In the movie, the heroine, a type A personality, falls in loves a passionate but completely irresponsible type B personality, and, inevitably, hilarity ensue.

 Type A: The Farmer